 18 (17 if accompanied by parent/guardian)

-We start off by visiting the Thingvellir National Park to dive Davíðsgjá, Silfra’s darker and wilder sibling.
-This spectacular lava ravine has long been known by the local dive community, but rarely dived by visitors because of its close proximity to the world-renowned Silfra.
-Davíðsgjá is just off the beaten path, on the edge of the Arctic char’s protected spawning grounds and offers more than 2 kilometers of underwater fissure to explore.
-After our single extended dive, we will make the scenic journey north, where we will spend the next three days of diving and sightseeing.
+We will start our trip by visiting the National Park Þingvellir, located about an hour drive from Reykjavik, to dive Davíðsgjá, often described as Silfra’s darker wilder sibling.
+This spectacular lava ravine has long been known by the local dive community but rarely visited by others than locals, reason being the close proximity to the worldrenowned Silfra.
+However, this mystical dive site, located on the edge of the Arctic char’s protected spawning grounds, is the perfect alternative to Silfra, just off the beaten path.
+After our one extended dive, we will make our way up north where we will spend two nights in our lovely hotel in Akureyri.

-Day 4 takes us back to diving in Eyjafjörður.
-This time we are doing one dive and aiming for either The French Gardens or The Wall, both of which are incredible geological structures with an abundance of marine life, including red fish, lump suckers, and wolf fish.
-Both sites are also known for their colourful display of anemones and rocks covered with algae in shades of pink and purple you did not know existed.
-After the morning boat dive we make the journey back south and return to the Thingvellir National Park, where we will stay the night at a charming country hotel only 15 min drive from one of the best dive sites in Iceland, Silfra.
+Today we are back to diving in Eyjafjörður fjord.
+This time we are doing one dive and aiming for either The French gardens or The Wall, both of which are amazing geological structures with an abundance of marine life; red fish, lump suckers, wolf fish.
+Also, they are known for their colorful display of anemones and rocks covered with algae in shades of pink and purple you did not know existed.
+After the dive we head back to Reykjavík city where we will spend the night at Icelandair hotel Marina, located at the old harbour area in Reykjavík.